 From wildlife-spotting cruises to expert fishing charters, guided birdwatching tours to independent four-wheel drive and camping adventures, the Mary River National Park is a popular inclusion in any Darwin and Top End itinerary.

-The Park has many opportunities and places for camping, picnicking, and walking, and facilities such as toilets, boat ramps, information and historical markers and commercial accommodation.
+The Park has many opportunities and places for camping, picnicking, walking, with facilities such as toilets, boat ramps, information boards, historical markers and commercial accommodation.